piersolenski/gatsby-starter/README.md

 ## Generating code

-Gatsy Starter uses [Plop](https://github.com/plopjs/plop) to automate repetivitve workflows, such as creatiing components or adding a CMS to your project!
+Gatsy Starter uses [Plop](https://github.com/plopjs/plop) to automate repetivitve workflows, such as creating components or adding a CMS to your project!
 Run `npm run plop` (or simply `plop` if you have it installed globally) to see your options.